340th FTG, 559th FTS team finish first in AF Marathon 3-person relay

 |0

-This work, 340th FTG, 559th FTS team finish first in AF Marathon 3-person relay, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 340th FTG, 559th FTS team finish first in AF Marathon 3-person relay, by Jet Fabara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-340th FTG, 559th FTS team finish first in AF Marathon 3-person relay

 LEAVE A COMMENT